How to Style Your Sofa with Cushions & Throws

 Throws: The two throws featured in the post were bought in The Range and IKEA.

-27 Ways to Style Your Sofa with Cushions & Throws
+How to Style Your Sofa in 27 Ways with Cushions & Throws

 Style 1: Add one printed scatter cushion to your sofa for a minimalist look.
 Place it in the corner or even in the middle.